cockroachdb/docs/build-a-clojure-app-with-cockroachdb.md

 ## What's Next?

-Read more about using the [Closure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html).
+Read more about using the [Clojure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html).

 You might also be interested in using a local cluster to explore the following core CockroachDB features: